 The M.Litt. in Theology and the Arts is a rigorous and vibrant programme, designed for students with a strong academic background in either theology or the arts (literature, music, fine or performance art, or a similar subject), and with the equivalent of a ‘minor’ or ‘with’ degree in the other area.
 Full information on entrance requirements and selection criteria are available on the University’s admissions pages.
 Informal enquiries from prospective applicants are always welcome.

 >> Find out more and apply at the university’s postgraduate admissions pages.

 The M.Litt. programme 2018/19 consists of four taught modules and a 15,000-word dissertation on a topic agreed between student and supervisor.

 There are three compulsory modules:

 - Theological Engagements with the Arts (Dr Gavin Hopps), introduces students to a range of theoretical approaches to the relationship between Christian theology and the arts.

-- Christian Doctrine and the Arts (Dr Judith Wolfe), examines key Christian doctrines and their artistic interpretation throughout the centuries.
+- Christian Doctrine and the Arts (Prof. Judith Wolfe), examines key Christian doctrines and their artistic interpretation throughout the centuries.

 - Religious Experience and Aesthetic Forms (Dr George Corbett), seeks to understand how historical context through the ages has shaped different ways of facilitating human experience of God, and explores the aesthetic theories undergirding approaches that have come to prominence at different times and places.